 When you’re selling a business, it can be all too easy to get tied up in the process.
-After all, selling has its own to do lists, goals, and efforts.
-Instead of getting bogged down by the details, remember one thing: you cannot sell a business without a buyer.
+After all, selling a business requires preparation, gathering info for the valuation, listing and working with the buyer through due diligence .
+Instead of getting bogged down by the to-dos, remember one thing: you cannot sell a business without a buyer.
 In order to attract the right buyer for your business, it’s important to focus on the key things buyers are looking for.
 Read on for what to expect when selling a business.

 First and foremost, potential buyers will be looking at the current market situation of your business.
 Buyers looking to purchase an existing business want to know ahead of time if they’ll be participating in a hand-off or a recovery mission.

 Every business needs customers, and having a consistent customer base is appealing to potential buyers.
 It’s worth noting that when you’re looking to sell a business, customers who are loyal to your business, product, or service are extremely valuable.